gtxaspec/wz_mini_hacks/documentation/wyze_recycle.md

 ## Setup
 1. Follow instructions in README.md - configure one of the three network solutions ...
 I used gadget (ENABLE_USB_DIRECT) with a Raspberry Pi3.
-1. In wz_mini.conf set ENABLE_WZ_RECYCLE to true and set WZ_RECYCLE_MAC to the MAC address printed on the bottom of the camera
+1. In wz_mini.conf set DISABLE_WZ_WIFI to true and set WZ_WIFI_MAC to the MAC address printed on the bottom of the camera
 1. Even if the camera has been reset, you should be able to re-setup with App now.

 ## Notes